Leroy McGahuey: Arrest, trial, and appeals

 Not long after, McGahuey was arrested for passing bad checks and held on $1,500 bail.
 He waived his right to an attorney and a preliminary hearing so he could get a fast trial, but in the meantime, he was re-investigated as a prime suspect in the Holt murders, despite successfully passing a lie detector test.
 While awaiting trial for the check charge, McGahuey broke down and admitted responsibility for the murders to the jailer, who quickly informed the authorities.
 When interviewed, McGahuey reiterated that he was guilty and had his confession transcribed and signed, but refused to tell the exact reason why he killed Loris.

 Due to the similarities between these murders and the Bollinger killing, as well as the fact he worked in the area at the time, detectives from Washington State were dispatched to Oregon to interview McGahuey about the case.
 In addition, they considered extraditing him to face charges of parole violation, but in the end decided against it.
 McGahuey waived his right to a preliminary hearing and asked for a court-appointed attorney for his upcoming murder trial, following his indictment for first-degree murder by a grand jury.
 While awaiting the grand jury hearing, which was delayed because a member was unable to attend, the gun used in Loris' murder was found in a loan shop in Redding, California.

 In the end, it was decided that McGahuey would be tried solely for murder of Rod Holt, as the prosecution could safely secure a death sentence in that case if convicted.
-He was successfully found guilty by jury verdict after four hours of deliberation, but since the jury did not give a recommended sentence, under contemporary law it meant that he would receive an automatic death sentence.
+He was successfully found guilty by jury verdict after four hours of deliberation, but since the jury did not recommend leniency, under contemporary law it meant that he would receive an automatic death sentence.
 On his sentencing date of July 31, McGahuey was promptly sentenced to die in Oregon's gas chamber.

 While McGahuey appealed his sentence to the state courts, detectives from Washington continued to investigate him as a suspect in the Bollinger case.
 His plea was eventually rejected by the Oregon Supreme Court, and he was scheduled to receive an execution date in July 1962.
 At said hearing, his execution date was set for August 20, with his sole chance of escaping death being a recommendation for clemency from Governor Mark Hatfield.
 Hatfield refused to issue a stay of execution or commute his sentence, upholding the convictions of the lower courts.